pottekkat/personal-website/content/posts/best-practices-for-building-reliable-apis.md

     end
 {{< /mermaid >}}

+With APISIX, you can use any of the three plugins to configure rate limits based on number of requests, number of concurrent requests per client, and count ([limit-req](https://apisix.apache.org/docs/apisix/next/plugins/limit-req/), [limit-conn](https://apisix.apache.org/docs/apisix/next/plugins/limit-conn/), [limit-count](https://apisix.apache.org/docs/apisix/next/plugins/limit-count/)).

 ### Monitoring and Observability

 Your API's reliability and your monitoring setup go hand in hand.
 You can monitor your reliability metrics by setting up monitoring on your API gateway.